 There are several dental implants out there that dentists utilize to solve missing tooth problems.
-From dental fillings to inlays and onlays, to crowns.
+From dental fillings to inlays and onlays, to dental crowns.
 They all seem to have their own advantages, disadvantages, and costs associated with them.
 If you need a tooth fixed or experience dental trauma, you might be wondering which one is better.
 Our dentists at Katz Dentistry are here to determine which is right for you.

 We are going to be comparing the top restoration techniques and this can help determine which one might be the right one to solve your issue.
 The options that we will be looking at are listed below.